vmware/photon/docs/kubernetes.md

 tdnf install docker
 ```

-* Add master and node to /etc/hosts on all machines (not needed if hostnames already in DNS).
+* Add master and node to /etc/hosts on all machines (not needed if the hostnames are already in DNS).
 Make sure that communication works between photon-master and photon-node by using a utility such as ping.

 ```sh
 echo "192.168.121.9	photon-master
 192.168.121.65	photon-node" >> /etc/hosts
 ```

-* Edit /etc/kubernetes/config which will be the same on all hosts (master and node) to contain:
+* Edit /etc/kubernetes/config, which will be the same on all the hosts (master and node), so that it contains the following lines:

 ```sh
 # Comma separated list of nodes in the etcd cluster